Haruki1707/ShortCutes/README.md

 # Console-Emulators ShortCutes [Shortcuts]
- Creates executable shortcutes for your game
+ Creates executable shortcutes for your emulator games